 (D) Water consumption and discharge.

-(2) An analysis of how existing and proposed generation facilities conform to the utility-wide plan to comply with existing and reasonably expected future state and federal environmental regulations, including facility-specific and aggregate compliance options and associated performance and cost impacts.
+(2) An analysis of how existing and proposed generation facilities conform to the utility-wide plan and the commission analysis to comply with existing and reasonably expected future state and federal environmental regulations, including facility-specific and aggregate compliance options and associated performance and cost impacts.

-(b) Integrated resource planning includes one (1) or more tests used to evaluate the cost-effectiveness of a demand-side resource option.
-A cost-benefit analysis must be performed using the following tests except as provided under subsection (e):
+(c) For each DSM program analyzed under this section, the IRP must include one (1) or more of the following tests to evaluate the cost-effectiveness of the program.

-(1) Participant test.
+(1) Participant cost test.

-(2) Ratepayer impact measure (RIM).
+(2) Ratepayer impact measure.

-(3) Utility cost (UC).
+(3) Utility cost test.

-(4) Total resource cost (TRC).
+(4) Total resource cost test.

 (5) Other reasonable tests accepted by the commission.

-(c) A utility is not required to express a test result in a specific format.
-However, a utility must, in all cases, calculate the net present value of the program impact over the life cycle of the impact.
-A utility shall also explain the rationale for choosing the discount rate used in the test.
+(d) A utility is not required to calculate a test result in a specific format.

+(e) For each program in subsection (c), a utility must calculate the net present value of the program’s impact over the life cycle of the impact.
+A utility shall also explain the rationale for choosing the interest rate used in the net present value calculation.

-(d) A utility is required to:
+(f) For a test performed under subsection (c), an IRP must:

-(1) specify the components of the benefit and the cost for each of the major tests; and
+(1) specify the components of the benefit and the cost for the test; and

 (2) identify the equation used to calculate the result.

-(e) If a reasonable cost-effectiveness analysis for a demand-side management program cannot be performed using the tests in subsection (b), where it is difficult to establish an estimate of load impact, such as a generalized information program, the cost-effectiveness tests are not required.
+(g) If a reasonable cost-effectiveness analysis for a program cannot be performed using the tests in subsection (c), because it is difficult to establish an estimate of load impact, such as a generalized information program, the cost-effectiveness tests are not required.

-(f) To determine cost-effectiveness, the RIM test must be applied to a load building program.
+(h) To determine cost-effectiveness, the RIM test must be applied to a load building program.
 A load building program shall not be considered as an alternative to other resource options.
 (Indiana Utility Regulatory Commission; 170 IAC 4-7-7; filed Aug 31,1995, 9:00 a.m.: 19 IR 23; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA)

-SECTION 11.
+SECTION 14.
 170 IAC 4-7-8 IS AMENDED TO READ AS FOLLOWS:

-170 IAC 4-7-8 Resource integration
+170 IAC 4-7-8 Resource portfolios

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-3

 Affected: IC 8-1-8.5; IC 8-1.5

 Sec.
 8. (a) The utility shall develop candidate resource portfolios from the selection of future resources in section 7 and provide a description of its process for developing its candidate resource portfolios.
+In selecting the candidate resource portfolios, the utility shall consider the following:

+(1) risk;

+(2) uncertainty;

+(3) regional resources;

+(4) environmental regulations;

+(5) projections for fuel costs;

+(6) load growth uncertainty; (7) economic factors; and

+(8) technological change.

+(b) With regard to candidate resource portfolios, the IRP must include:

+(1) An analysis of how each candidate resource portfolio performed across a wide range of potential futures.

+(2) The results of testing and rank ordering the candidate resource portfolios by key resource planning objectives, including cost effectiveness and risk metric(s).

+(3) The present value of revenue requirement for each candidate resource portfolio in dollars per kilowatt-hour delivered, with the interest rate specified.

-(b) From its candidate resource portfolios, a utility shall select a preferred resource portfolio and provide, at a minimum, the following information:
+(c) From its candidate resource portfolios, a utility shall select a preferred resource portfolio and include in the IRP the following information:

-(1) Describe the utility’s preferred resource portfolio.
+(1) A description of the utility’s preferred resource portfolio.

+(2) Identification of the variables used.

+(3) Identification of the standards of reliability.

-(2) Identify the variables, standards of reliability, and other assumptions expected to have the greatest effect on the preferred resource portfolio.
+(4) A description of the assumptions expected to have the greatest effect on the preferred resource portfolio.